Updated Jan 27, 2026

 FlutterFlow and the Need for Technical Knowledge

-There’s really no way around the fact that you must know some technical concepts before you use FlutterFlow.
-Ultimately, FlutterFlow is a low-code platform, which means it blends the need for some technical expertise with no-code features, like a drag-and-drop interface.
+There's no way around the fact that you must know technical concepts before using FlutterFlow.
+It's a low-code platform that blends technical expertise requirements with visual building features.

-Techies love FlutterFlow because it combines the ease of no-code with programming and coding concepts.
-This allows the tech-savvy to easily build their app while sprinkling in functionalities with their tech expertise.
+Developers appreciate FlutterFlow because it combines visual building with programming concepts.
+This allows the tech-savvy to build quickly while adding custom functionality through code.

-Using FlutterFlow doesn’t require 5+ years of extensive coding and technical knowledge or fluency in 7 different programming languages.
-You should know the logical flow, organization, and structure of programming languages, how to configure a database, and how to interpret JSON (JavaScript Object Notation), among other concepts.
+Using FlutterFlow doesn't require years of extensive coding experience or fluency in multiple programming languages.
+You should understand the logical flow and structure of programming, how to configure a database, and how to interpret JSON (JavaScript Object Notation), among other concepts.

-Adalo and Glide are truly no-code options and don’t require any prior technical experience for use.
-If you can turn on a computer, you’re qualified to use Adalo and Glide.
+Adalo and Glide are truly no-code options and don't require any prior technical experience.
+If you can turn on a computer, you're qualified to use them.

 Adalo's Customization and Design Freedom

-Because FlutterFlow lets you insert your code, it offers the most design freedom.
-You can code your own distinctly unique features and plug them into your app.
-However, FlutterFlow is limited to techies only.
+Because FlutterFlow lets you insert custom code, it offers the most design freedom for developers.
+You can code unique features and plug them into your app.
+However, FlutterFlow is limited to those with technical skills.

-So, for most folks, it comes down to Adalo and Glide.
-While Glide provides templates and components that are second to none in terms of looks, it falls short of Adalo in customization ability and design freedom.
+For most people, it comes down to Adalo and Glide.
+While Glide provides templates with polished aesthetics, it falls short of Adalo in customization ability and design freedom.

-Adalo’s customization and design freedom outclass Glide because Adalo provides a more free-form building interface and doesn’t require you to create your database first.
-Additionally, Adalo’s building interface functions more like a PowerPoint, while Glide’s relies more on typing text into editing boxes rather than dragging and dropping.
+Adalo's customization outclasses Glide because Adalo provides a more free-form building interface and doesn't require you to create your database first.
+Adalo's builder functions more like PowerPoint—drag, drop, and arrange—while Glide relies more on typing into editing boxes rather than visual manipulation.

 Web Apps vs. Native Mobile Apps

-All three platforms let you publish your app as a web app, which users can access via their browsers.
-Web apps are useful, as you most likely visit them daily – think of online banking and Zillow accessed from your browser.
+All three platforms let you publish web apps accessible via browsers.
+Web apps are useful—you likely visit them daily for online banking, real estate searches, and more.

-While you can optimize web apps for Google’s search engine to get more visitors, they aren’t as powerful as apps downloaded from the app stores because web apps can’t access your phone’s hardware (camera, GPS, microphone, etc).
+While you can optimize web apps for search engines, they aren't as powerful as native apps because web apps can't fully access your phone's hardware (camera, GPS, microphone, etc.).

-Glide allows for web apps and doesn’t directly support publishing to the Apple App Store and Google Play Store, while Adalo and FlutterFlow allow for it.
-With Adalo and Flutterflow, you’ll be able to publish a powerful app and get it in front of billions of app store users.
+Glide only supports web apps and doesn't support publishing to the Apple App Store or Google Play Store.
+Adalo and FlutterFlow both support native app store publishing.
+With these platforms, you can publish powerful native apps and reach billions of app store users.

-If you’re considering Glide and want more features than the $60/month, you have zero options before the $125/month (billed monthly) version.
-So, if you don’t want to spend over $100/month for more power, Glide’s a tough sell.
+If you're considering Glide and want more features than the $60/month tier, your only option is jumping to $125/month (billed monthly).
+If you don't want to spend over $100/month for more power, Glide becomes a tough sell—especially since it still doesn't offer native mobile publishing.

 Next Steps: Create Your App with Adalo

-Don’t have any technical skills and want to create a professional-looking app with tons of functionalities?
-Adalo’s your huckleberry.
+Don't have technical skills and want to create a professional-looking app with robust functionality?
+Adalo delivers both accessibility and power.

-Adalo features one of the easiest app-builders in the game.
-You’ll be able to start building your app right after signing up.
-But don’t think that Adalo sacrifices power for ease: Adalo is packed with integrations, fully loaded templates, plugins, and everything you need to breathe life into any app idea.
+The platform features one of the easiest app builders available.
+You'll be able to start building right after signing up.
+But don't think Adalo sacrifices power for ease: the platform is packed with integrations, fully loaded templates, marketplace add-ons, and AI-assisted building tools to bring any app idea to life.

-Get started with Adalo’s free version and publish your start-up app to the web.
-Then, for $45/month (billed monthly), publish your app to the Apple App Store and Google Play Store and get your app in front of billions of eyes.
+Get started with Adalo's free version and publish your app to the web.
+Then, for $36/month (billed monthly), publish to the Apple App Store and Google Play Store with unlimited usage and no database record caps.

 Get Adalo's free version today.